-Our dentists and team know that many people have questions about dental care.
+Our dentist and team know that many people have questions about dental care.
 We have provided answers to some of the most frequently asked questions we hear.
-If you have further questions, and to make your appointment with Dr. Novan Nguyen and Dr. Katerina Koleva in Sacramento, California, call Novan Dental at 916-422-3991.
+If you have further questions, and to make your appointment with Dr. Novan Nguyen in Sacramento, California, call Novan Dental at 916-422-3991.

 How much will my first visit cost me?